cloudurable/kafka-training/java/lab6.4/README.md

 ```

-Try to commit the DB transaction and if it succeeds, commit the offset position
+Try to commit the DB transaction and if it succeeds, commit the offset position.

 ## ***ACTION*** - EDIT `src/main/java/com/cloudurable/kafka/consumer/SimpleStockPriceConsumer.java` follow the instructions in the file to commit database transaction and Kafka log.